Nokhal/Warhammer40brew/README.md

 Answers :
 Game should be "high swing" instead of "reliable".
 Reliable is better for video game, high swing better for "le epic narrative moment".
 Accounting should be limited to direct gameplay interactions
 Most infantry units should only have 1W : the model is either combat effective or mission kill.
 Mission kill doesn't mean that the model is dead, just unable to fight.

+Basic gameplay should be alternate activation
+When being shot at, player can order their unit to "take cover", giving the shot massively reduced lethality but also rendering the shot at unit combat ineffective for a turn.

 ## USR